MeloBastian/Mam_Ne/144to89sp/README.md

 	- **/1500genes_subsetX.conc**: 4 concatenation of 1500 genes.

-	- **/merge_mam_multigeneglobom.genedsomsuffstat**: Suffastat from the 4 x 1500 genes mapping, merged in a unique file for fastcoevol.
+	- **/merge_mam_multigeneglobom.genedsomsuffstat**: Sufficient statistics for the substitution mapping on the 4 sets of 1500 genes, merged in a unique file for fastcoevol.